nahumj/CSE-431/syllabus.md

 ## Final Exam Policy

-can be found at https://reg.msu.edu/ROInfo/Calendar/FinalExam.aspx
+Can be found at https://reg.msu.edu/ROInfo/Calendar/FinalExam.aspx

 ## The Office of Institutional Equity policies
 can be found at: